Essential Steps to Prepare for a Blackout

 • Use an emergency radio: Use a battery-powered or hand-crank radio to stay informed about the situation.

 • Follow local guidelines: Follow guidelines from local authorities and emergency services.
-They may provide instructions on where to find emergency shelters if necessary or other give out other important information.
+They may provide instructions on where to find emergency shelters if necessary or provide other critical updates.

 Disaster Planning